Representative Ranking for Deliberation in the Public Sphere: Introduction

 While these interventions may improve conversational quality, the goal of ensuring representation in online discussions is less studied.
-In fact, solely focusing on conversational quality might inadvertently result in the suppression of certain groups, in the sense that their comments may be filtered out or do not appear high enough in the comment ranking to gain visibility.
-For example, civility classifiers have been shown to disproportionately flag comments written in African-American english~\citep{sap-etal-2019-risk} and comments discussing encounters with racism~\citep{lee2024people}.
+In fact, solely focusing on conversational quality might inadvertently result in the censorship of certain groups, in the sense that their comments may be filtered out or do not appear high enough in the comment ranking to gain visibility.
+For example, civility classifiers have been shown to disproportionately flag comments written in African-American English~\citep{sap-etal-2019-risk} and comments discussing encounters with racism~\citep{lee2024people}.
 In the context of diverse approval, the groups being bridged have a large effect on what content gets shown.
 Commonly, these groups correspond to political groups like left- or right-leaning users~\citep{wojcik2022}.
-Therefore, it is plausible that diverse approval could give more visibility to moderate comments, while failing to provide representation of others who hold more ideological views.\footnote{Or, imagine an online platform with Celtics and Knicks fans whereby the only posts that get cross attention are those about Kadeem Allen (a former player in both franchises).
+Therefore, it is plausible that diverse approval could give more visibility to moderate comments, while failing to provide representation of others who hold more ideologically diverse views.\footnote{Or, imagine an online platform popular with fans of the Celtics and Knicks (two U.S. basketball teams) where the only posts that get diverse approval are those about Kadeem Allen (a former player in both franchises).
 Bridging-based ranking à la~\citet{ovadya2023} may overly represent the Kadeem Allen posts, downgrading legitimate interest of the broader fan-bases.}